350 Cute & Unique Ibis Names + Generator

 Stellar | Relating to the stars. |

-Twilight | The soft glowing light from the sky when the sun is below the horizon, either after sunset or before sunrise. |
+Twilight | A soft, glowing sky that appears when the sun is below the horizon, right after sunset or just before sunrise. |

-Vortex | A mass of whirling fluid or air, especially a whirlpool or whirlwind. |
+Vortex | A swirling mass of water or air, like a whirlpool or whirlwind. |

 Whisper | Speak very softly using one's breath without vibration of the vocal cords. |